drunomics/amazon-product-widget/README.md

 * apw:run-product-renewal

 Runs the product renewal immediately without waiting for cron.
-When the request limit is reached, this command will stop.
-To force the command to go through all products until they are all updates, use the --force flag.
+When the request limit is reached, this command will stop and show the number of products still waiting for renewal.
+You can run it multiple times to update all products.

 * apw:stale